smeenakshi1997/GRIHAM-C_OGD/Readme.md

 GRIHAM-Clustering 😊

+Link to the system walkthrough video in Youtube: https://youtu.be/FWoXG2QRYSw

 Solution for Problem Statement 1:

 All data are utilised as per the dataset provided for the competition.
 Some data are converted in various format for ease of access and is provided here.